nepalez/dry-initializer-rails/README.md

 end
 ```

-Now you can either use pre-initialized model instances
+Now you can assign values as pre-initialized model instances:

 ```ruby
 customer = Customer.find(1)